mitodl/mit_lti_flask_sample/docs/tutorial.rst

         PREVIEW

-    Verify that the LTI sample works:
+    Verify that the sample LTI provider works:

         Displays the LTI user interface in the new problem